sapegin/grunt-fingerprint/Readme.md

 ### files ```string|array```

 Array of your static files (or string for single file).
 Newest file will be used to calculate fingerprint.
+Wildcards are supported.

 ### filename ```string```